 1 November 2018.
 Panelist on “Music, Disability, and the Environment: Bridging Scholarship with Activism.”
-American Musicological Society annual meeting, San Antonio (view preliminary program here).
+American Musicological Society annual meeting, San Antonio (view program here).

 5 October 2018.
 “Lining Up the All-Stars: Bang on a Can and the American New-Music Ensemble in the ’90s.”
 Joint Meeting of the Allegheny, Capital, and Mid-Atlantic Chapters of the AMS, University of Delaware.